 For infants diagnosed with myelomeningocele prenatally, our multidisciplinary Fetal Diagnosis & Treatment Center offers expert management and fetal surgery when appropriate to treat myelomeningocele before a child is even born.

-Together, these seamlessly linked programs offer fully integrated care for families, ensuring individualized, coordinated care for children with myelomeningocele and their families.
+Together, these seamlessly linked programs offer fully integrated care for families, ensuring individualized, coordinated care for children and adolescents with myelomeningocele and their families.

 Make an Appointment